Jackson Whistle: Professional career

 Whistle started his professional career in the July 2016, signing with the Belfast Giants of the EIHL, where he served as back-up to long-time incumbent Stephen Murphy.

 Whistle acted as the starting goaltender for much of the 2017-18 season, as a result of Stephen Murphy picking up a season ending injury early in the season.
 Whistle played 44 games for the Giants, posting a 3.38 GAA with a .895 SV%.

 Whilst the Giants would finish 5th in the league, and lose in the playoff quarterfinal, they did take home some silverware, winning the Challenge Cup for the 2nd time in their history, beating the Cardiff Devils 6-3 in the final.
 Following the completion of the campaign, Whistle joined the Sheffield Steelers, signing a 2 year contract.

 In his first season with the Steelers Whistle was named starter following the release of Matt Climie, playing in 50 of the team's 60 games during the 2018–19 EIHL season.
 During this time he posted a posting a 3.20 GAA with a .898 SV% and was named as the EIHL Player of the Week in February, with coach Tom Barrasso describing him as the team's best player.
 The Steelers would finish the season in 7th place, before losing in the Playoff quarterfinals to the Cardiff Devils.

 In July 2019, Whistle made the shock move from Sheffield to their closest rivals Nottingham Panthers.

-In July 2021, Whistle rejoined the Belfast Giants ahead of the 2021-22 Elite League season.
+In July 2021, Whistle rejoined the Belfast Giants ahead of the 2021-22 Elite League season and has remained with them since, winning the Challenger Cup, the League title and the Playoff cup in the 22-23 season.
+His team also qualified for the Champions Hockey League but Whistle did not play at all.

-International Play
+International play

 Although born in Canada, Whistle is eligible to play for Great Britain as a result of spending his childhood years in the country.
 He made his international debut at the 2018 IIHF World Championships, coming in as relief for starter Ben Bowns in a 6-1 loss to Kazakhstan, conceding 1 goal.
 Despite this loss, Team GB won the rest of their games and gained promotion to the IIHF World Championships for the first time in 25 years.

 Whistle once again represented Great Britain at the 2019 IIHF World Championship.
 As back-up to Bowns he did not start any games, however, he came off the bench in losses to Canada, Denmark and Slovakia, conceding 9 goals across the 3 games.
 He played three games at the 2021 IIHF World Championship.

+In 2024 Whistle would again represent Great Britain at the World Championships he would finish the tournament with a 88.1 SV% and a 4.06 GAA.
+Whistle would play four out of the seven games.

 Personal life

 He is the son of former player and coach David Whistle.
-His younger brother Brandon also played for the Sheffield Steelers.
+His younger brother Brandon also plays for the Belfast Giants.